wision-lab/visionsim/docs/source/tutorials/large-dataset.rst

 |

 We can then define a render function which will be called for each sequence.
-This function is very similar to the :func:`render-animation <spsim.tasks.blender.render_animation>` CLI, except it can be used with :meth:`BlenderClients.pool <spsim.simulate.blender.BlenderClients.pool>` which enables us to render many sequences at the same time:
+This function is very similar to the :func:`render-animation <visionsim.tasks.blender.render_animation>` CLI, except it can be used with :meth:`BlenderClients.pool <visionsim.simulate.blender.BlenderClients.pool>` which enables us to render many sequences at the same time:

 .. literalinclude:: ../../../scripts/mkdataset.py
    :pyobject: render